-Projects are expected to provide a design experience that allows for creative latitude in arriving at a final design and implementation.
+Students in the two-semester Software Engineering Project course sequence work on teams of 5-7 students to complete sponsored projects across the two semesters, as well as study software project management during the fall.
+Projects are expected to provide a design experience that reinforces what students have learned through their academic work and allows for creative latitude in arriving at a final design and implementation.
 The projects begin with an initial project scoping phase that will involve initial requirements gathering sufficient to allow the team to identify the best software process model to apply to the problem.
 Students will make use of the technical and design skills developed throughout the undergraduate Computer Science curriculum to satisfy the sponsor’s objectives.
-Project teams will design, develop, test, and document the system to meet the sponsor’s requirements.
+Project teams will design, develop, test, document, and deploy the system to meet the sponsor’s requirements.

 Proposed sponsored projects should embody the objectives of the course, which are: